 Zillow $1.5 billion financing

 Founded in 1933, Whiteford Taylor & Preston is a highly recognized firm in the mid-Atlantic.
-Despite being most recognized in Maryland, Virginia and Delaware, the firm also has offices in Michigan Kentucky, New York, Pennsylvania and Washington DC.
+Despite being most recognized in Maryland, Virginia and Delaware, the firm also has offices in Michigan Kentucky, New York, Pennsylvania and Washington D.C.
 In total it has 16 offices east of the Mississippi River.
+The firm represented their clients, two litigation trusts that were created as part of the reorganization plans in Elk Petroleum, Inc.'s bankruptcy cases.